aishwinj04/Facial-Detection/README.md

 # Face Detection with OpenCV

 This program uses OpenCV's Haar Cascade Classifier to detect faces in a set of images.
 It processes each image in the 'images' directory, detects faces, and saves the images with drawn bounding boxes around detected faces to a new directory called 'face-images'.
+Note that this program works on images with a frontal view of faces.

 ## Features